airladon/FigureOne/docs/tutorials/15 - Recorder Introduction/README.md

 * `isTouchable`
 * `state`
 * `move`
-* `subscriptions`
+* `notifications`
 * `customState`

 For example, that means if the element manages a drawingObject whose vertices change over time, then it needs to udpate these when the state is set.
-Use the `setState` notification from the `subscriptions` property of the element to do this.
+Use the `setState` notification from the `notifications` property of the element to do this.

 ### Deploy